nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 that define the C++ representation of the type.
 Anywhere that you include `SwitchStatusEnumAc.hpp` in your C++ code, you can use the enumerated values `SwitchStatus::OFF` and `SwitchStatus::ON`.
-If you import `SwitchStatusEnumAi.xml` into a component definition, then in the telemetry dictionary for that component, you can use the type `SwitchStatus`.
+If you import `SwitchStatusEnumAi.xml` into the definition of a component _C_, then you can use the type `SwitchStatus` in the telemetry dictionary for _C_.
 When a value of type `SwitchStatus` is emitted as telemetry, the GDS will appear symbolically (as `OFF` or `ON`).